master-hax/compose-openvpn-ipfs/README.md

 1. (optional) add port forwarding rules using the `vpn-sidecar` environment variables
 1. run `docker-compose up`

-if everything works correctly, go-ipfs should be running behind your VPN & you should be able to access its web UI at http://localhost:80/webui & https://localhost:443/webui, and its IPFS gateway at http://localhost:8080 e.g. http://localhost:8080/ipfs/QmVmtux8UCk8553R2qVa7CBYJbQ11hfyswqEJmTLYCugPx?.png
+if everything works correctly, go-ipfs should be running behind your OpenVPN client & you should be able to access its web UI at http://localhost:5001/webui
+& its IPFS gateway at http://localhost:8080 e.g. http://localhost:8080/ipfs/QmVmtux8UCk8553R2qVa7CBYJbQ11hfyswqEJmTLYCugPx?.png

 ## how it works